 Organizations

-Faces and Voices of Recovery – national group with tools and initiatives to mobile recovery advocates
+Faces and Voices of Recovery — national organization with tools and initiatives to mobilize recovery advocates across the country

-International Overdose Awareness Day – an annual campaign to grieve and prevent overdoses
+International Overdose Awareness Day — an annual global campaign to grieve those we have lost and work toward preventing future overdose deaths

-Recovery Advocacy Project – a national network of recovery advocates
+Recovery Advocacy Project — a national network connecting and supporting recovery advocates

 Storytelling & Language Guidance

-Addictionary – the Recovery Research Institute’s wonderful guide to language
+Addictionary — the Recovery Research Institute’s comprehensive guide to person-first, non-stigmatizing language around addiction and recovery

-Advocacy With Anonymity – a classic brochure on sharing your story while respecting the tradition of anonymity in 12-step fellowships
+Advocacy With Anonymity — a practical guide to sharing your story publicly while honoring the anonymity traditions of 12-step fellowships

-Memo on Federal Terminology Related to Substance Use – short letter with clear guidance on non-stigmatizing terms
+Memo on Federal Terminology Related to Substance Use — a concise, clear reference for non-stigmatizing language, drawn from federal guidance

-Overdose Crisis Style Guide – guidance for reporters but useful for all
+Overdose Crisis Style Guide — written for reporters, but essential reading for anyone communicating about addiction and recovery

-Recovery Storytelling – a blog post on how to tell a powerful, positive story
+Recovery Storytelling — a practical guide to crafting and sharing a powerful, positive recovery story for advocacy purposes

 Hashtags

-People are sharing recovery stories all over the internet!
-However, big caution: there’s huge variety among these storytellers.
-Not everyone is supportive of all paths to recovery; not everyone is careful to use non-stigmatizing language.
-But they are refusing to stay silent, and we like that.
-Here are a few hashtags to get you started.
+People are sharing recovery stories all over the internet.
+A word of caution: there is wide variety among these voices.
+Not everyone embraces all paths to recovery, and not everyone uses careful, non-stigmatizing language.
+But they are refusing to stay silent — and we think that matters.
+Here are a few hashtags to help you find and join the conversation.

 #recoverychallenge